johandry/DevSecOpsVirtualEnv/README.md

     brew cask install virtualbox
     brew cask install vagrant
     brew cask install vagrant-manager

-It is also required [Packer](https://www.packer.io/) to build the vagrant box.
-Download the installer for your operative system and architecture from https://www.packer.io/downloads.html or use Homebrew to install it (just on macOS).

-    brew install packer

 To test it, check the version and create a VM with CentOS or whatever Linux you like.